FeliMe/brain_sas_baseline/README.md

 # Semi-Supervised Anomaly Segmentation Baseline for Brain MRI

-This repository contains the code for "Challenging Current Semi-Supervised Anomaly Segmentation Methods for Brain MRI".
+This repository contains the code for ["Challenging Current Semi-Supervised Anomaly Segmentation Methods for Brain MRI"](https://arxiv.org/abs/2109.06023), accepted to the MICCAI 2021 BrainLes Workshop.

 ## Set-up